smlkvnc/smlkvnc/README.md

 - 👋 Hi, I’m @smlkvnc
-- 👀 I’m interested in Front-End Development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently working as a System Engineer
 - 📫 How to reach me samilkivanc26@gmail.com

 <!---